markblandford/home/src/assets/articles/how-i-practice-tdd/article.md

 I disagree.
 If your team has a mentality for quality software, then you already must have a culture of automated testing.
 As such, why not build the tests first?

 *In fact, the opposite is actually true.
-I believe it has been proven / accepted that engineers who practice TDD, write more tests but are subsequently more productive.*
+I believe it has been proven / accepted that engineers who practice TDD, write more tests and are more productive.*

 > When I don't write tests, development is faster

 Yep, it sure would be: at first.
-Give it a few weeks or months and I expect you'll hit a wall, with confidence dwindling that the software still works.
+Give it a few weeks or months and I expect you'll hit a wall, with confidence dwindling, that the software still works.

 > I don't like writing tests

-I get it, but this is where TDD has helped me.
+I get it.
+This is where TDD has helped me.
 I think practising TDD, makes you better at writing tests and as such, the aversion evaporates.
-I actually love writing tests now.
+It's still writing code, so should be enjoyable.
+I think writing the tests first make the process feel less like a chore.

 > TDD is hard

 Now we're getting somewhere.
 I think you're right, at least at first.
 In my experience, this differs between languages and competence too.
-For example, I began practising TDD in .Net, an OO language.
+For example, I began practising TDD in C#, an OO language.
 I found the strictness comforting and because of my level of experience at the time, it was easier.

 Then, when I started developing Angular applications, I simply couldn't use TDD as I had been use to.
 I had to adapt.
 I didn't know the language & test framework well enough.
-I struggled with the 'laziness' of the language.
+I struggled with the 'laziness' of the language and the [blurred lines](../articles/venn-of-angular-component-testing) of the *unit* testing suggested.
 Likewise, when I develop in Python, I try but I cannot do 'full' Test Driven Development but I try.
-This brings us onto the next section, when to TDD.
+I still get some benefit from the little I can do.
+This brings us onto the next section, the benefits I gain from TDD.

-## When to TDD

-I would challenge for even the strongest of engineers to be able to practice 'full' TDD all of the time:

-1. If you don't know or cannot predict the result of a scenario, then I don't think you can TDD.
-2. If you simply don't know how to write tests, then you can't practice TDD but then I think you're not ready to develop fully featured, robust & maintainable software.
-3. If you don't have an idea of how to get to the result / outcome, then you probably can't TDD.
-For example, if you need to 'trial and error' to get there.
-However, you maybe able to figure it out as you go (so try and start with TDD).
-4. If you don't have a solid understanding of the language, then TDD will be hard, but again I think you can start.

 ## The Benefits I get from TDD

 How many engineers plan the work they are about to develop?
 I bet most of you don't.
-This is the first three benefits I get from TDD:
+This covers the first, three benefits I gain from TDD:

 1️⃣ TDD helps me plan / acts as a To-Do list for the work ahead.
 2️⃣ TDD forces me to break a task into smaller pieces (units).